foatto/crud/README.md

 ## mms_server + mms_web

-Application module of transport and fuel consumption control system.
+Application module of transport, drilling equipment, electic energo generating and fuel consumption control system.

 To receive GPS & telematic data from devices, it uses a self-written engine based on NIO.
 In the future, it is planned to rewrite on Netty.

 In production and support now.